Runbook/runbook/docs/developers/architecture-overview.md

 #### Persistence

-CRWEB uses RethinkDB as it's back-end database system.
+WEB uses RethinkDB as it's back-end database system.
 [RethinkDB](https://rethinkdb.com) is a highly scalable JSON document database.
 We choose this database for several reasons.

 1. It provides out of the box synchronous replication
 2. Queries are automatically parallelized and distributed amongst multiple nodes